IceRain-y/ProjectR--Introduction_to_Robot/README.md

+# ProjectCarbot
-## Phase1：The ROS simulation, navigation, and control of the car
+## Phase01：The ROS simulation, navigation, and control of the car
 小车的ROS仿真，导航及控制
 Refer to the Bilibili video "Autolabor Beginner Tutorial" on ROS robot entry for learning and creating a mobile robot project.
 The video covers the construction of the robot base, rviz simulation, gazebo simulation, as well as the control and navigation of the robot.